Learn how to track and generate traffic to your website, create reports, and analyze data with Google's free, state-of-the-art web analytics tools.

 Using Real-Time Reporting and Intelligence Events

 Google Analytics data is immediate, and in this lesson, you'll learn exactly what that means.
 You'll view data in real time, within seconds of when user activity occurs.
 You'll also learn about intelligence events and set up custom alerts to find out about special activity on your sites.
-Lesson 9 shows you how to improve website traffic and see user responses to your website content and marketing efforts.
+The goal is to show you how to improve your website traffic and see how users respond to your content and marketing efforts.

 Creating Your Own Dashboard